bluewitch/RustWerks/README.md

 > To clarify,
 > we code what we trust.
 > To simplify,
-> we code it in Rust
+> we code it in Rust.

 ## Rust Games URLs